 Rational and Hypotheses

-Derived from our methodological principles, we suggest the following intervention-affiliation targeting:
+Derived from our methodological principles, we analyzed the psychological needs and social cognitions of members of the three major political groups in Israel (Conservatives, Centrists and /Liberals), while matching each group with the most relevant social equality intervention from on a pool of previously established psychological intergroup interventions – derived from our theoretical principles.

-Conservatives - Correcting Meta-Perceptions
+Conservatives: Correcting Meta-Perceptions Intervention

-Among Conservatives, the more prominent motivations for prejudice are personal needs for order, certainty, structure (Jost et al., 2003; Schimel et al., 1999), existential needs such as fear of death, and the desire to prevent societal loss through regulation and restraints (Janoff-Bulman, 2009).
-Wright and Baril (2013) demonstrated that conservatives are more dispositional to threat-sensitivity than liberals, and Jost and Amodio (2012) explain that the motivation to attain certainty and resolve ambiguity and threat are positively associated with conservative ideology.
-Thus, conservatives are more inclined to avoid uncertain and ambiguous situations as they are perceived as threatening.
-In a recent study (Nir et al., 2023) conducted in the context of intergroup conflict, it was found that Jewish conservatives attributed exaggerated hostile intentions to their Arab outgroup - revealing an adversary’s extremity bias (Rouhana et al., 1997) – which, in turn, increased their own support of violence against their Arab outgroup.
-Hence, motivation wise, an effective strategy for prejudice reduction amongst conservatives should reduce their fear sensitivity in the intergroup context, while leading to a reevaluation of their intergroup meta-misperceptions (i.e., adversary’s extremity bias ).

-Correcting intergroup meta-misperceptions.
-As correcting meta-perceptions was previously established (Nir et al., 2023) to mitigate negative outcomes of intergroup relations (aligned with our first guiding principle), we suggest that for conservatives, intervention presenting correct information about the attitudes of the outgroup should be most effective at increasing social equality.
-To that end, we generated a two-minute clip exposing Jewish Israelis to recent findings showing that the vast majority of Arab Israelis wants to integrate into Israeli society, and believe in Jewish-Arab co-existence.
-The findings used in the clip were based on real survey data collected in the last two years amongst Arab Israelis (all materials, including translated videoclips, can be found in the supplementary material link).
+Conservative individuals are characterized by strong needs for order, certainty and structure (Jost et al., 2003; Schimel et al., 1999).
+Wright and Baril (2013) demonstrated that conservatives are more tendentious to threat-sensitivity than liberals, and Jost and Amodio (2012) explain that the motivation to attain certainty and resolve ambiguity and threat are positively associated with conservative ideology.
+This heightened sensitivity to threats effects conservatives' social cognitions, leading them to attribute exaggerated hostility to their social outgroups (Rouhana et al., 1997).
+Hence, motivation-wise, conservatives should be especially affected by an intervention that can decrease their uncertainty and sensitivity to threat posed by their warring outgroup.
+Accordingly, the information presented in the intervention should lead to reevaluation of their misperceptions they attribute to the members of that outgroup.
+As exposing ingroup members to the real attitudes of their warring outgroup members (i.e., correcting intergroup meta-perceptions intervention) was previously established (Nir et al., 2023) to mitigate negative outcomes of intergroup relations, we suggest that for conservatives, intervention presenting correct information about the attitudes of their outgroup should be most effective at increasing their support of social equality.
+To that end, we generated a two-minute clip exposing Jewish Israelis to recent findings showing that the vast majority of Arab Israelis wants to integrate into Israeli society and believe in Jewish-Arab co-existence.

-Centrists – Social Norms
+Centrists: Social Norms Intervention

-While there is vast research conducted on the psychological distinction between Liberals and Conservatives, studies examining the socio-psychological characteristics of political Centrists, are less abundant.
-In his book "The Psychology of Political Ideology" (2022), Robert Samuels postulates that centrists differ from conservatives and liberals in various psychological characteristics, as oppose to "averaging" the psychological traits of these political extremes.
+In his book "The Psychology of Political Ideology" (2022), Robert Samuels postulates that centrists differ from conservatives and liberals in various psychological characteristics, as opposed to "averaging" the psychological traits of these political extremes.
 Centrists are more motivated to avoid confrontation, they are more sensitive to social cues, and experience psychological discomfort when faced with attitudes they perceive to be in violation of the mainstream view (Samuels, 2022).
-Moreover, Girvan & Snyder (2010) have found that such self-monitoring was the main decision criteria in political independents' political behavior, concluding that social consensus was more important to their decisions, as compared to both liberals and conservatives.
+Similarly, Girvan & Snyder (2010) have found that social self-monitoring was the main decision criterion in functional independents' political behavior, concluding that social consensus was more important to their decisions, as compared to both liberals and conservatives.